joedougherty/nes_bag/README.md

 Check out [Youtube] (http://www.youtube.com/watch?v=FVxmWuh-Jxc) for a shaky, low-quality cell phone video!

-This project uses an Adafruit Flora, a vintage NES controller, LED pixels, and a whole lot of love.
+This project uses an [Adafruit Flora] (http://www.adafruit.com/products/659), a vintage NES controller, LED pixels, and a whole lot of love.

 ## Dependencies
 ### Stand on the shoulders of giants ###